Narius2030/Narius2030/README.md

 I'm a passionate Data Engineering student from Vietnam, eager to explore and master the world of data.
 Currently, I am building a strong foundation in Big Data, Machine Learning, and Cloud Computing, continuously expanding my knowledge through hands-on projects and research.

-🔭 I’m seeking a job

 📫 How to reach me **nhanbui15122003@gmail.com**

 🚀 What I'm working on:

-- Building scalable data pipelines and real-time streaming systems
+- Building scalable data platform to ensure consistent and available in data that is used to dashboard BI reports
-- Experimenting with machine learning models and MLOps
-- Exploring more data lakehouse/warehouse techniques
+- Building consistent Metadata and Data Glossary to align business definitions for columns, tables, linages and metrics

 <h3 align="left">Connect with me</h3>